Dentures & PartialsLansdale, PA

 This allows them to find the best areas to place the dental implants.
 Once they ensure that patients are in otherwise good oral health, they will surgically place the implants and the custom-made denture when they are secure.

-Patients can also receive a tooth extraction the same day as their restoration with All-On-Four treatment.
-For this treatment, we place a series of dental implants throughout the jaw.
+With All-On-Four treatment, patients can also receive a tooth extraction on the same day as their restoration.
+For this treatment, we place dental implants throughout the jaw.
 Once the implants have healed, we attach the permanent denture.

 We offer additional restorative dentistry services for our patients in Lansdale, Pennsylvania.